-This bill amends existing law to allow the commissioner of health and human services to increase the bed capacity of pediatric intermediate care facilities under certain conditions.
-Specifically, it introduces a provision that permits these facilities, established before July 1, 2023, to house two additional pediatric residents beyond their licensed capacity until June 30, 2026.
-The bill also allows the commissioner to assess the capacity of any pediatric intermediate care facility and report the need for additional beds to the relevant legislative committees.
-If deemed necessary, the commissioner can increase the number of licensed beds with the approval of the fiscal committee of the general court.
+This bill amends existing law to allow the commissioner of health and human services to increase the bed capacity of pediatric intermediate care facilities under specific conditions.
+It introduces new provisions that enable the commissioner to assess the capacity of these facilities and report any identified need for additional beds to the relevant legislative committees.
+If deemed necessary, the commissioner can authorize an increase in the number of licensed beds, contingent upon the approval of the joint fiscal committee of the general court.

 Statutes affected: Introduced: 151:2